-The National Spinal Cord Injury Statistics Center data estimated that the annual SCI incidence is approximately 54 cases per million people, or 17,810 new cases each year in the U.S.2
+1307-7384 / Copyright © 2024 Turkey Association of Physical Medicine and Rehabilitation Specialist Physicians.
+Production and hosting by Türkiye Klinikleri.
+This is an open access article under the CC BY-NC-ND license (https://creativecommons.org/licenses/by-nc-nd/4.0/).
+The National Spinal Cord Injury Statistics Center data is estimated that the annual of SCI incidence is approximately 54 cases per million people, or 17,810 new cases each year in the U.S.

-Published data on the epidemiology of SCI in Türkiye are limited to a few studies.
-Karacan et al. reported an epidemiological study conducted by 49 provinces, and accordingly stated that the annual SCI incidence is 12.7 cases per million people.4
+Published data about the epidemiology of SCI in Türkiye is limited to a few studies.
+Karacan et al. reported an epidemiological study conducted by 49 provinces, and accordingly states that the annual of SCI incidence is 12.7 cases per million people.

-Since 2015, motor vehicle crashes have taken the first place of reported SCI cases (38.6%).The most common causes include falls (32.2%), followed by acts of violence (primarily gunshot wounds, 14%) and recreational sports activities (7.8%).2 Violence caused 13.3% of SCI prior to 1980, and peaked between 1990 and 1999 at 24.8% before declining to only 14.3% since 2010.3 In Türkiye, the most common cause of injury is motor vehicle accidents (48.8%), followed by falls (36.5%), stab wounds (3.3%), violence (1.9%), and injuries after diving (1.2%).4
+Since 2015, motor vehicle crashes take the first place of reported SCI cases (38.6%).
+The most common causes include falls (32.2%), followed by acts of violence (primarily gunshot wounds, 14%) and recreational sports activities (7.8%).
+Violence caused 13.3% of SCI prior to 1980, and peaked between 1990 and 1999 at 24.8% before declining to only 14.3% since 2010.
+In Türkiye, the most common cause of injury is motor vehicle accidents (48.8%), following by falls (36.5%), stab wounds (3.3%), violence (1.9%), and injuries after diving (1.2%).

-The most common levels of SCI injury were C5 and C6 among tetraplegic and T12 and L1 among paraplegics.
-C5 is the most common vertebral damage level, followed by C4, C6, T12, and L1 levels.5 Recently, incomplete tetraplegia was the most frequent neurological category at discharge of persons reported in the database (47.2%), followed by incomplete paraplegia (19.6%), complete paraplegia (20.2%), and complete tetraplegia (12.3%).
-Less than 1% of the patients experienced complete neurological recovery by the time of hospital discharge.^{2,5}
+The most common levels of SCI injury were C5 and C6 among tetraplegics and T12 and L1 among paraplegics.
+C5 is the most common vertebral damage level, followed by C4, C6, T12, and L1 levels.
+Recently, incomplete tetraplegia is the most frequent neurological category at discharge of persons reported the database (47.2%), followed by incomplete paraplegia (19.6%), complete paraplegia (20.2%) and complete tetraplegia (12.3%).
+Less than 1% of persons experienced complete neurological recovery by the time of hospital discharge.2,5.

-Secondary complications were present during both the acute care units and inpatient rehabilitation services.
-These include pulmonary, cardiovascular, and gastrointestinal complications, bladder and bowel problems, spasticity, pressure ulcers, neuropathic pain, syringomyelia, osteoporosis, autonomic dysreflexia, and upper extremity overuse syndromes.
-The presence of secondary complications may decrease the health-related quality of life, limit function recovery, and increase the morbidity and mortality rates.6
+Secondary complications were present during both acute care units and inpatient rehabilitation services.
+These include pulmonary, cardiovascular, gastrointestinal complications, bladder and bowel problems, spasticity, pressure ulcers, neuropathic pain, syringomyelia, osteoporosis, autonomic dysreflexia, and upper extremity overuse syndromes.
+The presence of secondary complications may decrease health-related quality of life, limit function recovery and and increase in morbidity and mortality rates.

-Diabetes insipidus is a rare disorder of water homeostasis characterized by excreting excessive volumes of hypotonic urine (polyuria).
-Over 90% of the vasopressinergic neurons that project from the supraoptic and paraventricular nuclei to terminate in the posterior pituitary must be destroyed in order to cause vasopressin (AVP) deficiency sufficient to lead to polyuric symptoms.
-Central diabetes insipidus (CDI) is the clinical manifestation of the destruction of the neurons of the hypothalamus/posterior pituitary axis, with consequent loss of AVP secretion.
+Diabetes insipidus is a rare disorder of water homeostasis characterized by the excretion of excessive volumes of hypotonic urine (polyuria).
+Over 90% of the vasopressinergic neurons which project from the supraoptic and paraventricular nuclei to terminate in the posterior pituitary must be destroyed in order to cause vasopressin (AVP) deficiency sufficient to lead polyuric symptoms.
+Central diabetes insipidus (CDI) is the clinical manifestation of destruction of the neurons of the hypothalamus/posterior pituitary axis, with consequent loss of AVP secretion.
 In many patients, CDI is caused by the destruction or degeneration of neurons originating in the supraoptic and paraventricular nuclei.
-It is clinically characterized by polydipsia and polyuria (urine output >30 mL/kg/day) of dilute urine (<250 mOsm/L).7
+It is clinically characterised by polydipsia and polyuria (urine output >30 mL/kg/day) of dilute urine (<250 mOsm/L).

-Diabetes insipidus arises from one of several causes and can be classified as either primary or secondary.8 The primary causes are either idiopathic or familial.
-The secondary group consists mainly of local inflammatory or autoimmune diseases, craniocerebral traumas, Langerhans cell histiocytosis, infections, neoplastic diseases, trauma resulting from surgery or an accident (e.g SCI), metastases, and midline cerebral and cranial malformations.9-11 In the presence of polyuria and polydipsia symptoms developing during the follow-up of patients with spinal cord injury, the diagnosis of CDI should not be overlooked.^{12,13}
+Diabetes insipidus arises from one of several causes and can be classified as either primary or secondary.
+The primary causes are either idiopathic or familial.
+The secondary group consists mainly of local inflammatory or autoimmune diseases, craniocerebral traumas, Langerhans cell histiocytosis, infections, neoplastic diseases, trauma resulting from surgery or an accident (e.g SCI), metastases and midline cerebral and cranial malformations.9-11 In the presence of polyuria and polydipsia symptoms developing during the follow-up of patients with spinal cord injury, the diagnosis of CDI should not be overlooked.